 In 2011, Hurricane Irene struck Connecticut on August 28, causing $235 million in damage.

-In April 2012, both houses of the Connecticut state legislature passed a bill that abolished capital punishment for all future crimes, while 11 inmates on death row at the time could still be executed.
+In April 2012, both houses of the Connecticut state legislature passed a bill that abolished capital punishment for all future crimes, though 11 inmates on death row at the time could still be executed.

-As of 2012, Connecticut residents had the second-highest rate in the nation of combined state and local taxes after New York, at 12.6% of income, compared to the national average of 9.9%, as reported by the Tax Foundation.
+As of 2012, Connecticut residents had the second-highest rate in the nation of combined state and local taxes after New York, at 12.6% of income compared to the national average of 9.9%, as reported by the Tax Foundation.

-In 2012, Hurricane Sandy impacted the state.
+In 2012, Hurricane Sandy impacted Connecticut.

 In 2017, the UConn women's basketball team's record for the longest consecutive winning streak in NCAA college basketball ended at 111 games.